jssteinberg/hackline.vim/README.md

 *Version 0.2---things may break.*

-An opinionated statusline.
-Easy to copy and hack.
+A light weight statusline package embracing vanilla capabilities.
+Easy to copy and hack!
 Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).

 * Minimal mode flag for Vim professionals!
 (Sets `noshowmode` if on).
 * No themes available or needed---uses usual Vim highlight groups.
 Has good contrast for horizontal splits.